 Understanding how visitors interact with your website is crucial to its growth and success.
 Google Analytics is a powerful tool that helps you track and analyze user behavior, traffic sources, and much more.
 Whether you’re running a blog or an e-commerce store, installing Google Analytics on your WordPress website is wise.
-It is also a smart decision if you have a business site.
-It can greatly benefit your website.
-This guide will walk you through the process step by step.

 Table of Contents

-🛠️ Step-by-Step Guide to Install Google Analytics on WordPress
+Guide: Install Google Analytics on WordPress

 Step 1: Create a Google Analytics Account